kechcole/Power-BI-Reports/README.md

 ### Steps followed

-- Step 1 : [Data](https://github.com/kechcole/Power-BI-Reports/tree/main/US_Election_Report/Data) Collection, multiple online sources with free data identified.
+- Step 1 : Extraction.
+Free and open source [data](https://github.com/kechcole/Power-BI-Reports/tree/main/US_Election_Report/Data) was collected from multiple online sources.
+Non-spatial data in csv format while spatial data as shapefiles.

    a) [US Census Bureau](https://www.census.gov/)

    b) [US Department of agriculture](https://www.usda.gov/)

-   Spatial data in the shapefile format was simplified in [mapshaper](https://mapshaper.org/) and converted to topo-json format to make it compatible with Power BI.
+   Spatial data was simplified in [mapshaper](https://mapshaper.org/) and converted to topo-json format to make it compatible with Power BI.
-- Step 2 : Load data into Power BI Desktop, multiple formats csv(non-spatial) and geo-json(spatial).
+- Step 2 : Load and transform data into Power BI Desktop.

+    Raw data is always dirty, it must be 'cleaned' before any analysis is done otherwise one is bound to encounter errors and generate incorrect reports.
+Issues identified in the data after loading include ; unnecessary columns, unfriendly naming convention, and incorrect column data types.
+Using the Powerful Power query tool, inconsistencies and errors were removed to make the tables organized and intuitive.

+    a) countypres_results_2000-2020

+    Renamed to presidential results, county_fips column changed from integer to text,

 - Step 2 : Open power query editor & in view tab under Data preview section, check "column distribution", "column quality" & "column profile" options.
 - Step 3 : Also since by default, profile will be opened only for 1000 rows so you need to select "column profiling based on entire dataset".